Bayesian Dynamical Modeling of Fixational Eye Movements: Discussion

-Research investigating the role of motion in visual perception typically use a random walk and are most likely quite robust to changes in the precise type of motion.
+Research investigating the role of motion in visual perception typically uses a random walk and is most likely robust to changes in the precise type of motion.
 However, the experimentally observed statistical properties of drift differ from simple random noise.
 More research is needed to ascertain whether these properties convey additional benefits to visual processing.
-In a recent paper \citet{Anderson2020} suggested a joined approach to infer movement and stimulus simultaneously.
-The model assumes a grid of retinal cells onto which stimulus patterns are projected and that the visual processing system does not have access to an efference copy of the movement.
-Instead they use Bayesian inference to alternatingly estimate the movement and the stimulus from the spike rate generated by the retinal cells.
-The authors conclude that drift is beneficial for high acuity vision as it helps the system to average over inhomogeneities in the retinal receptors.
+A recent paper \citet{Anderson2020} suggested a joint approach to infer movement and stimulus simultaneously.
+The model assumes a grid of retinal cells onto which stimulus patterns are projected and that the visual processing system cannot access an efference copy of the movement.
+Instead, they use Bayesian inference to estimate the movement and stimulus from the spike rate generated by the retinal cells alternatingly.
+The authors conclude that drift is beneficial for high-acuity vision as it helps the system to average over inhomogeneities in the retinal receptors.

-Thus, fixational eye movements play an important role for visual processing.
-Integrating the fact that it is both stimulus-dependent and individually characteristic, suggests that the movement is optimized to account for individual physiological differences.
-This is consistent with the finding that fixational eye movement and visual acuity are related \citep{Clarke2021}.
-A future direction for fixational drift research may be to implement the idea that drift improves visual acuity in a generative model, to infer the ideal motion to prevent fading or to enable edge detection.
+Thus, fixational eye movements play an essential role in visual processing.
+Integrating the fact that it is both stimulus-dependent and individually characteristic suggests that the movement is optimized to account for individual physiological differences.
+This finding is consistent with the finding that fixational eye movement and visual acuity are related \citep{Clarke2021}.
+A future direction for fixational drift research may be to implement the idea that drift improves visual acuity in a generative model to infer the ideal motion, prevent fading, or enable edge detection.
 Furthermore, although visual processing has been found to be quite robust, the development of more accurate models of fixational eye movement may improve the quality of models of visual processing.